Which are the best Greek Islands to visit?

 But there are also plenty of modern-day family attractions such as waterparks and aquariums and there are many big resorts catering to families of all shapes and sizes.

 Rhodes has a lot of diversity and offers something for all budgets.
-There are a lot of historical sights on the island and many areas are still underdeveloped and authentic.
+There are a lot of historical sights on the island and a wide range of things to see and do.
+Many areas are very developed with big resorts and beach activities whilst other areas still underdeveloped and authentic.
+The medieval town retains its enduring charm.

 There are a number of small hotels in the beachside village of Karfas and a car is a great idea to explore the various ruins, monasteries, caves, and coves around the island.
-Kids love the learn about the unique ‘mastica’ trees and try the ice cream and chewing gum!
+Kids love to learn about the unique ‘mastica’ trees that made the original chewing gum and is now a highly sought after commodity.

 Best Greek Islands for groups

-Known for its excellent wine and stunning coastline its wise to rent a car on Kefalonia as there is much to explore.
+Known for its excellent wine and stunning coastline its wise to rent a car on Kefalonia as there is much to explore and a wide range of things to see and do for all ages.

 The waterfront towns of Fiscardo and Assos are excellent locations for groups to base themselves and there are many all-inclusive resorts as well,especially in the south.